HelenHelene/eportfolio/module/OOP.md

      values()
  - Read the article by Kampffmeyer & Zschaler (2007).
 Develop a program which allows a user to enter the properties which they require of a design pattern, and have the program make a recommendation.
 The program should use a constructor to initialise attributes and assign values to variables based on input entered by the user.

-#### Python-Driverless Car-System Design
+#### Python - Driverless Car-System Design

 #### Unit 8: Data Structures and Data Search in Practice
  - Collaborative Discussion 2 - OO Design for IoT-Initial Post
- - Review the Recursion and Polymorphism Codio modules and save the results in your e-portfolio.
+ - Review the Recursion and Polymorphism Codio modules and save the results in e-portfolio.

 #### Unit 9: Packaging and Testing
  - Collaborative Discussion 2 - OO Design for IoT-Respond to peers